- Who is eligible for Medicaid in Wyoming?

 of Federal Poverty Level

-Wyoming currently only provides Medicaid to low-income elderly residents who need long-term care, low-income disabled residents (those two populations account for about 60 percent of the state’s Medicaid spending), low-income children and pregnant women, and very low-income parents who are caring for a dependent child.
-In Wyoming, those parents are only eligible if their household income doesn’t exceed 55 percent of the federal poverty level.
-For a family of three, that’s $11,731 in 2019.
+Since Medicaid has not been expanded in Wyoming, the state only provides Medicaid to low-income elderly residents who need long-term care, low-income disabled residents (those two populations account for about 60% of the state’s Medicaid spending), low-income children and pregnant women, and very low-income parents who are caring for a dependent child.
+In Wyoming, those parents are only eligible if their household income doesn’t exceed 56% of the federal poverty level (51% plus a built-in 5% income disregard).
+For a family of three, that’s about $1,160 in monthly income in 2023.

 In general, the Medicaid work requirement would only have applied to that last category, of very low-income parents.
 Low-income parents whose child is over the age of six would have been subject to the work requirement.
 The state estimated that about 2,500 to 3,500 people would have been subject to the work requirement—the Wyoming Department of Health confirmed that the rest of the state’s Medicaid population (roughly 57,000 more people) would either have been exempt from the work requirement or are already working.

 But those 2,500 to 3,500 very low-income parents would have had to start working (or volunteering or participating in a job-training program) at least 20 hours per week in order to keep their Medicaid coverage if S.F.97 had been enacted and the federal government had approved a waiver proposal.
-For the time being, the work requirement is no longer on the table, as it did not advance in the Wyoming House.
+But that did not come to pass, as the legislation did not advance in the Wyoming House.

 Prior efforts to expand Medicaid, but no progress